JoshuaPeddle/ChronoScheduler/README.md

 3. Run the example:

     ```sh
-    dotnet run --project TaskScheduler.Example
+    dotnet run --project ChronoScheduler.Example
     ```

 ### Usage

-The `TaskScheduler` class is the core of this scheduling system.
+The `ChronoScheduler` class is the core of this scheduling system.
 Below is a brief explanation of how to use it.

-1. **Create the Scheduler**: Instantiate the `TaskScheduler` with a time service.
+1. **Create the Scheduler**: Instantiate the `ChronoScheduler` with a time service.

     ```csharp
-    var taskScheduler = new TaskScheduler.TaskScheduler(new RealTimeService());
+    var taskScheduler = new ChronoScheduler.ChronoScheduler(new RealTimeService());
     ```

 2. **Schedule Tasks**: